 Red Riding Hood exits stage left sighing.

-Hopefully this will give you some idea of how a scene is set out.
-You could also do some research yourself into play script writing.
 So over to you.
 You could finish this playscript or start one of your own.
 It can be based on a story that you already know or you could create a new one entirely.
 Up to you.
 Good luck!

-SET 97: READING CHALLENGE!
+READING CHALLENGE!
 Have you ever heard of the narrative poem,' The Pied Piper of Hamelin.' by Robert Browning?
 It is a story type poem about a town over run by rats.
 A piper arrives in town and says that he can rid the town of the vermin, which he does.
 However there is a twist to the tale!
-Although it is along poem; It really is a good read.
+Although it is a long poem; It really is a good read.
 Why not try to find it online or you may have it in a poetry book already at home.

 Why not create a cartoon or comic version of the poem?
 Draw pictures and add your own words to tell the story.
 You could do this for another famous poem, 'The Owl and the Pussy Cat.' by Edward Lear.
 Or why not check out 'Old Possum's Book of Practical Cats' by TS Eliot.
-There are so many different cat story poems for the you choose from.
+There are so many different cat story poems for you choose from.

 Why not read a poem called, 'The Night Mail' by WH Auden.
 It is famous for its rhythm.
 If read accurately it sounds like the chugging of a steam train.
 See if you can find a short film version of the poem and listen to the rhythm as it is read out.

 QUIZ NURSERY RHYMES.
-1. Which is the oldest nursery rhymes?
+1. Which is the oldest nursery rhyme?
 2.Which nursery rhymes are based on truth?
-3 3.
-Can you find out the names of any writers who wrote nursery rhymes?
+3. Can you find out the names of any writers who wrote nursery rhymes?
 4. How many nursery rhymes do you know?
 Write a list.
 5. Find out and write down the top 10 of popular nursery rhymes.

 STORY NURSERY RHYMES.
 1. Write the story behind the Humpty Dumpty nursery rhyme.
 2. Write a story that explains Little Bo Peep's problem with her sheep.
 Is there a happy ending?
 3. Write the real story behind 'Ring a ring a roses'.
 4. Why did Jack have to be nimble and quick?
 Why did he have to jump over the candle stick.
 Write his story from his point of view.
 Remember all stories have to have: 1.
 A beginning, where you set the scene and introduce the main character.
 2. A middle section where most of the action takes place and the problem arises.
 3. The end or conclusion of the story should solve the problem satisfactorily tying up any loose ends.